FF-M Isolation

 Note

-4. Total number = P_RO + P_ROXN + P_RWXN + A_ROXN + (1 + n)A_RWXN + A_ROPXN, the minimal result is 6, SPRTL can not be applied, and PXN is required.
-To comply with this rule, the PSA RoT Service needs to be implemented as Secure Partitions.
+4. Total number = P_RO + A_ROPXN + P_ROXN + A_ROXN + P_RWXN + (1 + n)A_RWXN = 6 + n, but SPRTL cannot be used, and Armv8.1-M PXN is required.
+To comply with this rule, the PSA RoT Services need to be implemented as Secure Partitions.

-The memory-mapped regions for peripherals have different memory access attributes in general, they are standalone regions in MPU even their attributes covers ‘A_RWXN’.
+The memory-mapped regions for peripherals have different memory access attributes in general, they are standalone regions in the MPU even though their attributes covers ‘A_RWXN’.

 Default access rules

-Hardware protection components MAY have the capability to collect regions not explicitly configured in static or runtime settings, and then apply default access rules to the collected.
+Hardware protection components MAY have the capability to collect regions not explicitly configured in static or runtime settings, and then apply default access rules to these regions.
 Furthermore, one default rule can be applied to multiple non-contiguous regions which makes them share a common boundary.
-This operation sets up a standalone ‘region’ as same as other explicitly configured regions.
+This operation sets up a standalone ‘region’ the same as other explicitly configured regions.
 And it doesn’t affect the analysis summary above - just be aware that some regions listed in the table MAY not be explicitly configured.

-Take the MPU as an example, MPU can assign a default privileged access attribute to the regions (SPM and PRoT regions e.g.) not explicitly configured.
+Take the MPU as an example, MPU can assign a default privileged access attribute to the regions (e.g. SPM and PRoT regions) not explicitly configured.
 This feature can reduce required MPU regions and ease the programming because regions can be put non-address-contiguous and skip the explicit configuration.

 Important

-When this default access rules mechanism is applied, the non-explicitly-expressed regions must be reviewed to ensure the isolation boundaries are set properly.
+When this default access rules mechanism is applied, the implicitly configured regions must be reviewed to ensure the isolation boundaries are set correctly.

 Interfaces